Sahiwal Division: Economy

-Cattle

 The Sahiwal cattle breed, a dairy breed of Zebu or "humped cattle" is grown in the region.
 This cattle breed is tick resistant, heat tolerant and resistant to external and internal parasites Due to their heat tolerance and high milk production, Sahiwal cattle are grown in other Asian countries, African nations such as Kenya, Burundi, Somalia, Sierra Leone and Nigeria and Caribbean nations such as Jamaica, and Guyana.

 Other livestock types that are grown in Sahiwal include sheep, and goat.
 Fish and poultry are also in abundant.

 The Nili-Ravi is a breed of domestic water buffalo native to the Sahiwal area.

-Industry

-Sahiwal's industry is cantered around products and services for its agriculture.
-Some industrial entities in Sahiwal include Mitchell's Fruit Farms Limited, Montgomery Biscuits and Sweets Factory, Engro Foods Limited, rice mills, sugar mills for example, Ittefaq Sugar Mills Limited, and Baba Farid Sugar Mills Limited, pharmaceutical suppliers, tobacco processing units, cotton ginning and pressing units, flour mills, fertilizer companies for example, Fauji Fertilizer Company Limited, vegetable ghee and cooking oil processing units, textile factories, soap and detergent factories, paper and paper board factories, poultry feed suppliers, seed processing units and tanneries.

 Education

 The average urban literacy rate of Sahiwal Division (Sahiwal, Okara, and Pakpattan) is 60.7 percent.
 The average rural literacy rate is 33.8 percent.